 Puppets and Theaters board in Pinterest.

 One windy day in March, Georgie decided to fly a kite.
 He attached a red ribbon to the kite for a tail.
-The wind gusted so hard (children sway arms back and forth in the air and make wind noises) it blew the ribbon away.
+The wind blew so hard (children sway arms back and forth in the air and make wind noises) it tugged the ribbon off the kite.

-Pass the ribbon around the circle so all the children have an opportunity to add something to the story.
+Continue around the circle until all the children have an opportunity to add something to the story.

 6. Charades

-Make a set of cards with simple text and colorful pictures.
+Make a set of cardboard cards with simple text and colorful pictures cut from books or magazines.

 Choose a theme such as animals, instruments or weather.

-• At circle time, kids take turns drawing a card from the pile and conveying through movements and sounds what is shown on the card.
+- At circle time, kids take turns drawing a card from the pile.
+They translate through movements and sounds what is shown on the card.

 While not story telling in the usual sense, acting out a scene or character conveys the idea that something is happening, and that actions can illustrate the “plot” as effectively as words.